-Perspectives from the social sciences, humanities, and science will be used to explore some of the history, social implications, scientific and medical applications, and ongoing controversies in evolutionary biology over the last 150 years.
-Students will analyze and assess methods of reasoning and argumentation and will develop skills in communication and debate.
+Perspectives from the social sciences, humanities, arts, and sciences are used to explore some of the history, social implications, scientific and medical applications, and ongoing controversies around a particular aspect of the natural or socially constructed world.
+Students analyze and assess methods of reasoning and argumentation and develop skills in communication and debate.
 Prerequisite: 4.0 university credits or permission of the coordinator.
 Excludes ASCI 3000H.